 Next, go to the Posts page to check if the post has been submitted.
 You will find the ‘Demo Post’ here, then click on this post title.
-Here, the Text Example & Number Example fields appear along with their values.
+Here, the Post Author & Post Title fields appear along with their values.

 Meta Fields Mapping with Product Form

 For the product form, you have to create another post form.
-And for demonstration purposes, the form includes Post Title, Post Content, Price, SKU & Product Status fields.
+And for demonstration purposes, the form includes Post Title, Post Content, Price & Product Status fields.

-Now it’s time to add the field group for the Price, SKU & Product Status fields.
+Now it’s time to add the field group for the Product Price & Product Status fields.
 That was done in the same way for the post form.
 Then go to the Post Feed of your form, and copy the Name of the fields from the field group.
 Click on Add Meta Field & paste this into the Meta Key option in the Meta Fields Mapping section.

 And don’t forget to click the Save Feed button, after including all the meta keys.
 Then go back to your product form to fill it up with some data.
 Like the example given below.

-After that, go to the Products page to check whether the data has been submitted.
-You will find ‘My First Product’ included in the list of products.
-Where you can see the Product Title, SKU & Product Status values.
+After that, go to the Posts page to check whether the data has been submitted.
+You will find ‘Demo Post again’ included in the Post Edit page.
+Where you can see the Product Title & Product Status values.